whuang20226450/dataviz/README.md

 # Tempus

 This depository contains the project for CS481 Dava Visualization course offered at KAIST in Spring 2023.

+Important: IN the planning page, requests to ChatGPT take 15-20 to process.
+This limitation is entirely due to OpenAI API and there's little that can be done here.
+Also, the code was tested on VM running windows.
+It is not guaranteed to run correctly on UNIX-based OS.

 ## Members - [Group 2] Team 4 - Tempus
 - ChinWei Huang